 How are prostate biopsies performed?

-One hour before the procedure is planned, you will take an antibiotic (ciprofloxacin 750 mg) by mouth with water.
+One hour before the procedure is planned, you will take an antibiotic (ciprofloxacin 750 mg) by mouth with water if the biopsy is transrectal.
 You will be asked to take off all of your clothes and put on a hospital gown.
-Usually, the procedure takes place in the outpatient department.
+Usually, the procedure takes place in the outpatient department or a procedure room.
 Just before the prostate biopsy samples are collected, a very small needle will be placed in an arm vein and an antibiotic (gentamicin) given.
 These antibiotics are to prevent infection.

-You will be asked to lie on your left side.
+You will be asked to lie on your left side for transrectal biopsy.
+For transperineal biopsy you will be on your back with the legs held in supports.
 Your prostate may be re-examined with a finger in a glove.
 Then, an ultrasound probe is passed up the anus.
 This can sometimes be uncomfortable as the anus is sometimes stretched by the probe.
 The prostate is examined by ultrasound and local anaesthetic is injected around the prostate to allow the biopsies to be taken comfortably.
 Transrectal ultrasound (TRUS) is used to guide the needle to the correct biopsy location.
 Biopsies are taken with a spring-loaded needle.
 The needle enters the prostate gland and removes a tissue sample quickly, but is quite loud and makes a snapping sound as a biopsy is taken.

 Prostate Biopsy